Terje Moe Hansen

 Do you see yourself as left-handed or right-handed?
 Is that a part of your identity as a musician?

-I am left-handed absolute!
+I am absolutely left-handed!
 My left side is dominating in every action I do.
 When I was a child, the teachers advised me to change my writing hand from left to right.
 It was not a success and felt like a provocation against my identity.
 Today we do not regard the hands as the right or wrong, good or bad.
 We see many musicians and sportsmen like Paul McCartney and Rafael playing links.
 In classical music we still have a way to go.
 But we see a development towards new possibilities to get a links instrument.

 Have you always played your instrument ‚the other way round‘?